Boat Launch Observations

 And then the incident shown below.

 Forgot to tie off the safety chain when pulling out?
+Kind of puts some ramp rash on the hull.

 (18) There is one guy at Zittles marina who got his head in way of a spinning winch handle during launching.
 Third hand info is that he got a major concussion, was totally blind for a while, and finally lost the sight of one eye.

 (19) This guy had just bought his first boat, motor and trailer from a dealer who had their business on the water near a public launch.
 The dealer had given instructions on how to operate the boat.
 The first time this new boater took his new toy out for a trial run, he was disappointed in that it would not go faster than a fast troll no matter how much throttle he applied.
-The dealer's mechanic that he had bought it from was on a nearby dock, so he motored over, then tied to their dock.
+The dealer's mechanic that he had bought it from was on a nearby dock doing some maintenace, so he motored over, then tied to their dock.
 Went up and invited the mechanic to come down to look it over to find the problem.
 The mechanic had him start the motor, everything sounded fine.
 Then the mechanic started to look it over for any other problem.
 What he found was the new owner still had the tie down straps on the stern and the winch cable to the bow, and under the straps was the trailer, still attached to the boat.

 (20) The summer of 2000 at Trident Cove launch on Hood Canal, any of you who have been there are aware that is does not have lots of room to pull in to back down the ramp.
 One of our PSA members was waiting to bring his boat in.
 He took it long enough waiting for these ding-a-lings trying to back up to reload their boats.
-He (only stands 6' 4" weighs 300+), he got out of his boat, left his father in his boat on the water, walked up the ramp where he physically picked up the rear of the trailers to align them with the ramp each time the (driver) backed it off to the side.
+He (only stands 6' 4" weighs 300+), got out of his boat, left his father in his boat on the water, walked up the ramp where he physically picked up the rear of the trailers to align them with the ramp each time the (driver) backed it off to the side.
 If the driver got it off the second or third try, he would pick it up and/or skid it over to the center again.
 He did this to most all of those there that afternoon, one by one.
 It was this or wait another hour or more before he could get his own boat out.

 When it was his turn, he backed his trailer down, his father ran the boat up on the trailer.
 It was locked on and they were out of there in less than 3 minutes.